RaianRashidRimon/OOAD-Super-Shop-Management-System/README.md

 Contributions are welcome!
 If you’d like to improve this project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch (feature-branch).
+2. Create a new branch.
 3. Add or update UML diagrams and documentation.
 4. Submit a pull request.